komidore64/walrus/README.md

 ## how to use walrus

-To use walrus to run your craftbukkit server, download the zip file and unzip it.
+To use walrus to run your craftbukkit server, download and unarchive the zip file .
+Since `walrus` is a command-line tool, I'm going to assume you have an intermediate knowledge of the terminal.

 ### configuration